starlys/RetroDRY/documentation/0intro.md

     -   Replication across tiers
     -   Change subscriptions, locks, and dirty-detection across tiers
     -   User editing

 -   We define "database applications" to be almost anything, but the core audience for the framework is business web applications that deal with large numbers of record types (clients, vendors, inventory, and so on).
 RetroDRY is used in the microservice tiers and the client tier.
+-   Its most relevant use case is backoffice functions for ad-hoc query and editing records in a way that's close to the database structure, but can be used as a data handling layer with other means for building UI forms.
 -   The framework is defined by API semantics, meaning the code on either side can change, but the the URL endpoints and format of data going across the wire is what defines RetroDRY.
 However the only languages supported initially are C\# back end and javascript client side, with visual components in React.
 -   It can also handle these scenarios: